AZurek17/express-note-taker/README.md

  ## Installation

  This application requires express.js.
-To install run: nmp install.
+ * To install run: npm install.
+ * To start the program, run: node server.js

  ## Usage